VinzenzKlass/python-postgres/docs/quickstart.md

 ```python
 await pg.insert("comments", comments)
 ```

+!!! tip "You may not need this"
+    Note that this specifically addresses the insertion of non-uniform models.
+If you are inserting a list of models that all have the same fields, you can still use the regular `INSERT INTO` syntax and pass the models as parameters directly, which is more efficient and allows for more elaborate Insert queries.

 This will produce the following rows:

 | id | content                                       | created_at                 | updated_at                 |